Python pandas DataFrame

 In the above example, we are concatenating two df objects of the same size.
 However, you can use this Python Pandas DataFrame concat function to concatenate or combine more than two objects of different sizes.

-For this, we used three different size Data Frames of randomly generated numbers.
+For this, we used three data frames of randomly generated numbers of different sizes.
 Next, we used the function to concat those three objects.

 dfA = pd.DataFrame(np.random.randn(4, 6))